1414C/jiffy/README.md

 ## Work-In-Progress
 1. Consider simply enforcing the use of ID & Href in the model definition as explicitly named fields.
 2. Ensure that rune and byte types are fully accounted for
-3. Consider relationship modeling in terms of end-point URL specification and response body
+3. Add code to verify that entities and fields listed in the relations section of the model file are valid
-4. Update ReadModel to accept new model format
+4. Build controller_relations.gotmpl

 ## Features